-If you are a fan of golden milk, then you are going to love these Golden Milk Ice Cream Sandwiches.
-Dairy free golden milk ice cream is sandwiched between soft gluten free cookies for a healthy upgrade on the summer ice cream sandwich.
+If you are a fan of a golden milk latte, then you are going to love these Golden Milk Ice Cream Sandwiches.
+Dairy free creamy golden milk ice cream, soft gluten free cookies, plenty of delicious spice... it sounds unusual until you take the first bite.
+And then it makes complete sense!

 Last summer, I started a homemade ice cream sandwich series where I made lots of different flavor gluten free and dairy free ice cream sandwiches (they are all linked at the bottom of this post).
-I'm continuing to add to that series this year and this is my first gluten and dairy free ice cream sandwich for 2025... with more to come!
-This is a relatively easy recipe, you just have to make the two main components and plan ahead so everything can set in the freezer.
+I'm continuing to add to that series every year and this is one of my favorite gluten free dairy free ice cream sandwiches of 2025.

 Golden Milk Ice Cream Sandwich Ingredients